ros-industrial/ros2_canopen/canopen/sphinx/configuration-package.rst

 1. **Gather required information**
-    Gather all EDS files of the devices connected to the bus and store them in your configuration package.
+    Gather all EDS files of the devices connected to the bus and store them in your configuration package in the conf directory.

 2. **Writing your bus.yml file**
-    First create the configuration yml file.
+    First create the configuration yml file in the conf folder.
     .. code-block:: console

       $ touch bus.yml